RozhakXD/WhatsUps/README.md

    ```

 ## Contributing
-We welcome contributions to improve WhatsUp!
+We welcome contributions to improve WhatsUps!
 Feel free to open issues or submit pull requests.

 ## Support
 If you find this project useful, consider supporting me through the following platforms: